 Brad is a regular speaker in the many industry organizations he is a part of.
 He has also provided testimony at the Committee on Rules of Practice and Procedure of the Judicial Conference of the United States regarding changes to the Federal Rules of Civil Procedure.

 Brad is a strong believer in his obligation to mentor young lawyers and serve on committees that better the legal profession.
-Since 2001, he has served on the Review Panel for the State Bar of Georgia’s Disciplinary Board where he served as chair in 2004.
-He has also served on Formal Advisory Opinion Board of the State Bar of Georgia for many years and was elected Chair in 2014.
+For many years he served on the Review Panel for the State Bar of Georgia’s Disciplinary Board and served as chair in 2004.
+He has also served on the Formal Advisory Opinion Board of the State Bar of Georgia and was elected chair in 2014.
+Brad was recently appointed by the State Bar President to serve on the Institute of Continuing Judicial Education, the Board of Trustees and the State Bar of Georgia Committee on Professionalism.

 - AV Preeminent® Rating, Martindale-Hubbell Peer Review